Yoni7/GoGithubEvents/README.md

     The Entry point to this section is `GetPublicEvents`

 2. `server.go`
-Webserver the listens on port 8080 and expose 4 routes to retireve the information about the github global events from MongoDB via GET method:
+Webserver the listens on port `8080` and expose 4 routes to retireve the information about the github global events from MongoDB via GET method:
     - `/github/event`: All the event types names and how many time have we seen them
     - `/github/actors`: Unique name of the last 50 actors.
     - `/github/repos`: The last 20 repository URLs and there stars counter
     - `/github/emails`: All of the unique email addresses found in github global events

-The MongoDB is host at MongoDB Atlas
+The MongoDB is hosted at MongoDB Atlas

+## Docker
+This project can also be used with a docker image.
+Check out `Dockerfile`.